VNC server for daily builds

 Finally Florian, feel free to test this: After all the goal is to make bibisect accessable to ~everyone (including you).
 If you find things underdocumented, cloph/Robinson might provide the missing bits.

-#12 Updated by Florian Effenberger over 2 years ago
+#12 Updated by Florian Effenberger almost 3 years ago

 - Status changed from Feedback to In Progress